When Is The Next Full Moon? 2020 Dates, Times, and Names

-Learn more about December’s’s Cold Moon by watching our video below:
+Learn more about the meanings behind March’s full moon names by watching our video below:

 (Times listed are Eastern Standard or Eastern Daylight where appropriate.)